irregularchat/template-instructional-design/POI-Training_Name/Lesson_Plans/Lesson-Plans/Lesson_Plan-LESSON_NAME.md

 |          |                         | https://url.com   | PPT        |
 ## APPENDIX B - Assessment Statement and Assessment Plan
 ### **Assessment Statement:**
-_An abbreviated statement that identifies how the lesson’s TLO will be assessed as reflected in the Individual Student Assessment Plan (ISAP)_
+_An abbreviated statement that identifies how the lesson's TLO will be assessed as reflected in the Individual Student Assessment Plan (ISAP)_

 ---
 ### **Assessment Plan:**
 _If not covered in Section V (Student Evaluation), you may do a detailed write-up of the assessment procedures for the lesson in this appendix.
 You can include or refer to Test Control SOPs, procedures for procuring and grading tests, or procedures for conducting performance assessments.
 It is OK to include performance checklists here, but DO NOT include written test items or their answers in this appendix._
 ## APPENDIX C - Practical Exercises and Solutions
-_If the lesson has a stand-alone PE that requires coordination and detailed explanations, it can be written up here.
+_If the lesson has a stand-alone PE requiring coordination and detailed explanations, it can be written here.
 The write-up should include basic lesson plan elements, including the PE objective(s), resources, the time required, safety and risk information, and general procedures.

 In TDCP, lessons using PE structure will have the PE included in this appendix.
-If your lesson has a learning step/activity that uses PE as the method of instruction, DO NOT use this appendix._
+If your lesson has a learning step/activity that uses PE as the method of instruction, do not use this appendix._